gustafe/aoc2022/README.md

 ## Solution comments in reverse order

+### Day 13: Distress Signal

+I took a punt on today and found a nice perlish solution in the daily solutions thread.
+Credit in source!

+Score: **0**

+Rating: 3/5

 ### Day 12: Hill Climbing Algorithm

 Basic pathfinding.
 I really need to put these things into a library or somethnig.